• Product

 NIST’s Five Characteristics of Cloud Computing

 The five essential characteristics of a cloud service create the cloud computing infrastructure.
-It includes a physical layer of hardware resources and an abstraction layer which consists of the software deployed across the physical layer.
+It includes a physical layer of hardware resources and an abstraction layer, which consists of the software deployed across the physical layer.
 These attributes are:

-On-Demand Self-Service
+1. On-Demand Self-Service

-Broad Network Access
+2. Broad Network Access

-Resource Pooling
+3. Resource Pooling

-Rapid Elasticity
+4. Rapid Elasticity

 Elasticity refers to the flexibility of the cloud service to scale up or down automatically to meet the user’s needs.
 That allows the user to access the right level and kind of resources, including processing power, memory, network bandwidth, and storage, to accommodate the user’s varying workloads.

-Measured Service
+5. Measured Service

 A measured cloud service provides a metering capability that underpins the provider’s pay-as-you-go pricing model.
 This model provides users with greater transparency and control over their cloud costs.

-NIST identifies three cloud service models:
+NIST identifies three distinct cloud service provider categories:

 In the SaaS model, the cloud provider manages the underlying software and IT infrastructure.
 Users access the SaaS offering via a web browser.
 Local installation is not required, and organizations don’t have to worry about managing data centers, IT operations, or maintenance.

-Some popular examples of SaaS applications include:
+Some famous examples of SaaS applications include:

 • Salesforce